UV Hood Technology

-For every minute of every day, it seems there is a technological advancement which changes the way someone does business.
-The most recent and interesting technological advancement in the kitchen exhaust system industry is the use of UV light.
-How does this work?
-Well, long cylindrical UV light bulbs mounted into cabinets behind the baffle filters in the hood work to break down grease molecules in the exhaust air stream.
+The basic design of a UV hood includes long cylindrical UV light bulbs that are mounted into cabinets behind the baffle filters in the hood work.
+These UV lights help to break down grease molecules in the exhaust air stream.
 When the molecules split they create two new substances, ozone, and dry carbon ash.
-Now instead of having a duct system full of liquid grease fuel, you end up with a duct full of low combustion ash.
+The result is that instead of having a duct system full of liquid grease fuel, you end up with a duct full of low combustion ash.

 Does the Exhaust System Still Need to be Cleaned?

 The answer is yes it does, but much less often than a non-UV system.